On the Localization of the Bergman Kernel and applications to Toeplitz theory: Introduction

-\textbf{Acknowledgement.} The author thanks Norm Levenberg for several related discussions and Robert Berman for drawing attention to \cite{BermanOrtega}.
-This work was supported by the CNRS, École Polytechnique, and in part by the ANR projects QCM (ANR-23-CE40-0021-01), AdAnAr (ANR-24-CE40-6184) and STENTOR (ANR-24-CE40-5905-01).
+\textbf{Acknowledgement.} The author thanks Norm Levenberg for valuable discussions and insightful comments on an earlier version of this manuscript, which led to substantial improvements in the first draft.
+He also thanks Robert Berman for drawing attention to \cite{BermanOrtega}, Jonathan Breuer for sharing some details concerning \cite{NevaiCond}, Franck Wielonsky for allowing to reproduce his example in Section \ref{sect_bergm_pp} and the anonymous referee for the careful reading.
+This work was supported by the CNRS, École Polytechnique, and in part by the ANR projects QCM (ANR-23-CE40-0021-01), AdAnAr (ANR-24-CE40-6184), STENTOR (ANR-24-CE40-5905-01) and CanQuantFilt (ANR-25-ERCS-0009).

+\textbf{Conflict of Interest and Data Availability Statements.} The author declares that there is no conflict of interest regarding the publication of this manuscript.
+This article does not involve the generation or analysis of datasets.
+All results are theoretical, and no datasets were generated or analyzed during the current study.